-The 174 mile route of Hadrian’s Wall cycleway was officially opened in July 2006.
+The 174 mile route of Hadrian’s Cycleway was officially opened in July 2006.
 The cycleway, signed as National Route 72, can be cycled in either direction, though it is normally cycled west to east.
-It mainly runs on country lanes and quiet roads, interspersed with sections of traffic-free path, promenade and riverside path.
+It runs mainly on country lanes and quiet roads, interspersed with sections of traffic-free path, promenade and riverside path.
 The coastal sections at either end of the route are relatively flat, but there are a few steep, short hills in the central section.
-You will ride through some of England’s most dramatic and wild countryside where you can “get away from it all” and enjoy the freedom of cycling in this unspoilt area.
+You will ride through some of England’s most dramatic and wild countryside where you can get away from it all and enjoy the freedom of cycling in this unspoilt area.

 Ravenglass to Tynemouth 174 miles/280 km